shapesecurity/superpack-spec/README.md

 candidates, it can use that state in conjunction with the optional `shouldSerialise` method to determine if an extension should be applied to the value. `shouldSerialise` will only ever be called once all candidates have been determined (see Extensions and Recursion for an exception to this).
-If `shouldSerialise` is not provided, the extension behaves as if it was given a function which always returns `true`.
+This is useful for optimisations that need to see all of the data being encoded before being effective.
+Most extensions will always return `true` from this function.

 ### Extension memos